 Various organizations, including government departments, run school holiday activities.
 Check School Holiday Programs on this website by clicking here.
 You should also check with your child’s school for local activities which may be available.

-For a more detailed description of the types of child care available in Australia check the Depart of Community Services website
+For a more detailed description of the types of child care available in Australia check the mychild website